pierreamgabriel/react-native-weather-api/README.md

 Run: `$ npm install react-native-weather-api --save`

 ## Editing the editable.js file
-Go to the `node_modules/react-native-weather-api` inside your project folder and open the editable.js file.
+Go to `node_modules/react-native-weather-api` inside your project folder and open the `editable.js` file.
 Put your apixu key in the `KEY` variable.
 You can also edit `errorTitle` and `errorMessage` according to your needs.
-The content of these two variable forms the message shown when location isn't activated on the device.
+The content of these two variables forms the message shown when location isn't activated on the device.

 ## Projects with Native Code Only
 This section only applies to projects made with `react-native init` or to those made with Create React Native App which have since ejected.

 ### Android
 To request access to location, you need to add the following line to your app's `AndroidManifest.xml`:
 ```
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />
 ```
-Android API >= 23 Requires an additional step to check for, and request the ACCESS_FINE_LOCATION permission using the <a href="https://facebook.github.io/react-native/docs/permissionsandroid.html">PermissionsAndroid</a> API.
+Android API >= 23 Requires an additional step to check for, and request the ACCESS_FINE_LOCATION permission using the <a href="https://facebook.github.io/react-native/docs/permissionsandroid.html">PermissionsAndroid API</a>.
 Failure to do so may result in a hard crash.

 ### iOS
 You need to include the `NSLocationWhenInUseUsageDescription` key in Info.plist to enable geolocation when using the app.
 Geolocation is enabled by default when you create a project with `react-native init`.